-- Before leaving the operator's station or before beginning any type of work on this product, lower this product to the ground, apply your power unit's parking brake, stop the engine, remove the starter key, wait for all moving parts to stop, and then relieve all pressure in the hydraulic lines.
-Refer to your power unit's operating manual for instructions on preparing the equipment for hitching up an attachment and relieving hydraulic pressure in lines - Know your power unit's safe lifting and operating capacity and the weight of this product.
+- Before leaving the operator's station or before beginning any type of work on this product, lower this product to the ground, apply your power unit's parking brake, stop the engine, remove the starter key, wait for all moving parts to stop.
+Refer to your power unit's operating manual for instructions on preparing the equipment for hitching up an attachment. - Know your power unit's safe lifting and operating capacity and the weight of this product.
 (Check operator manuals for safe operating limits). - Only allow the operator to be around the power unit or this product when either is in motion.
-Ensure work area is clear of all personnel. - Apply all safety guidelines in relation to the operator and the equipment. - Only operate controls from the operator's station. - Maintain operator presence at all times when engine is running of the product is raised on the power unit. - Reduce speeds when additional weight and width need to be considered especially over rough ground. - When transporting keep the product close to the ground and under control.
+Ensure work area is clear of all personnel. - Apply all safety guidelines in relation to the operator and the equipment. - Only operate controls from the operator's station. - Maintain operator presence at all times when the engine is running, or the product is raised on the power unit. - Reduce speeds when additional weight and width need to be considered especially over rough ground. - Whilst in motion keep the product close to the ground and under control.